-- Lack of Expertise: The employees sometimes lack specific skills and expertise to execute the given task and sometimes they are unwilling to learn such skills; this may lead to project failures.
+- Lack of Expertise: The employees either lack specific skills and expertise to execute the given task, or they are unwilling to learn such skills.
+This may lead to project failures.

 - Misuse of Power: Authority of decision making in the hands of employees may be misused by them for satisfying their interest.

 - Security Issues: Employee empowerment demands to share crucial organisational information and data with employees.
 Such data can be leaked or misused by the employees leading to security issues.

 - Negative Attitude of Employees: Employees sometimes have a negative attitude towards the managers and the organisation and may not contribute wholeheartedly to such initiatives.

 - Lack of Supervisor’s Support: Out of jealousy or feeling of superiority, the supervisors may not provide complete guidance and support to ensure the empowerment of their subordinates.

 - Manager’s Insecurity: Managers tend to misunderstand employee empowerment, as they feel that it may harm their position.
 This insecurity restricts them to participate in the process genuinely.